chidavcheng/Chi-Lab/_posts/2025-dan-wu-symposium.md

   slider: true
 ---

-We are delighted to celebrate **Dan Wu**, who recently delivered a presentation at the **Sassy Sydney Surfaces and Soft Stuff Symposium** — one of Sydney's most vibrant forums for surface and soft matter science! 🎉

-Dan presented her research on ion transport and selectivity in anion exchange membranes, showcasing both the rigour and originality that defines research in our group.
-Her talk sparked engaging discussion and was very well received by the community.
+**Dan Wu** recently presented her research at the **Sassy Sydney Surfaces and Soft Stuff Symposium**, sharing her work on ion transport and selectivity in anion exchange membranes.

-We are incredibly proud of Dan's contribution to the field and look forward to seeing the continued impact of her work. 🔬
+It was great to see Dan engage with the broader surfaces and soft matter community, and we look forward to seeing where her research goes next. 🔬

 ---

-*Congratulations, Dan — we are so proud of you!*
+*Well done, Dan!*

 ---